Jump to content

 There’d surely be god-fearing folks in Larkspur too, or anyplace else he might choose to settle in, and if’n Lucas hadn’t been shot, he wouldn’t have had reason to go to town more than once a month most likely.
 He needed to keep in mind too, something else would soon happen to move attention from him and Lucas.
 Their story would be an old one in no time, God willing.

 He’d been alone too long, and having Lucas as a friend was something he didn’t want to let go of, not if he could help it.
 The man might have figured out his secret—or he might not—but if’n it weren’t something he be comfortable with, he could up and tell him so.
-He didn’t expect anything from the man a’tall, and he would tell him so if it came to it, not that Jubal planned on admitting anything.
+He didn’t expect anything from the man a’tall, and he would say that to him if it came to it, not that he planned on admitting anything.

 Relieved to pull into the laneway, he took in a bushel of air through his nose.
 On this land, a man could relax, despite that presence of Ronnie Prescott for one bloody half-hour.
 This place smelled the same, looked the same, and felt no different than it did before that godawful day.
 It didn’t hold onto them bad memories now that Lucas would be returning, because that would be a damn shame.
 He smiled at not needing to duck under that broken branch as he guided Dinah out into the sun.